 The Barrett & O’Connor Washington Center expands ASU’s presence in the nation’s capital, spurring innovative national engagements and partnerships; providing one-of-a-kind learning, teaching and research opportunities for students and faculty members; facilitating ASU’s participation in high-level idea exchanges; and expanding the impact of groundbreaking research efforts.
 The center houses ASU’s Washington, D.C.-based academic programs, including the Washington Bureau of the Walter Cronkite School of Journalism and Mass Communication, the Sandra Day O’Connor College of Law Rule of Law and Security program, the Capital Scholars program, and the McCain Institute’s Global Leaders program, among many others.
 In addition to hosting classes and internships on-site, special lectures and seminars taught from the Barrett & O’Connor Washington Center are connected to classrooms in Arizona through video-conferencing technology.

-The Washington, D.C. offices of the McCain Institute for International Leadership, the Consortium for Science, Policy & Outcomes, Government and Community Engagement, the Center on the Future of War, ASU International Development, and the Office of Knowledge Enterprise are also located on-site, facilitating interactions between policymakers, opinion leaders, federal research agencies and ASU experts.
+The Washington, D.C. offices of the McCain Institute, the Consortium for Science, Policy & Outcomes, Government and Community Engagement, the Center on the Future of War, ASU International Development, and the Office of Knowledge Enterprise are also located on-site, facilitating interactions between policymakers, opinion leaders, federal research agencies and ASU experts.